-An excellent way to spend time with the Lord alone or in a group setting (at church or in a small group) is using the mnemonic PRAY.
-This mnemonic helps us remember the four key elements of spending time with the Lord.
-PRAY stands for 1) Praise and worship God, 2) Read the word and repent, 3) Ask God through petitions and intercessions, and 4) Yield and listen.
+The PRAY acrostic is an excellent way to spend time with the Lord alone, in a small group, or a large group (such as an entire congregation).
+The PRAY acrostic helps us remember the four key elements of spending time with the Lord.
+PRAY stands for 1) Praise, 2) Repent, 3) Ask, and 4) Yield.

 Read the Bible: Reading the word allows you to hear from the Lord before you speak in prayer (next).
 God’s word is also a mirror in which we can see our weaknesses and repent to correct them.
 Choose a Bible book and systematically read a short section daily (e.g., one to three chapters daily).
 Highlight verses that speak to you or grab your attention.
 To study the text further, you could do a topical study or a character study.
 Choose a topic or theme like holiness, love, grace, or peace.
 Gather passages that speak on it and consider them together.
 Memorize them and meditate on them.
 You could choose a person (character) in the Bible and study their life, pray for insights, and apply the lessons to your life.